 OTHER POLICY CLARIFICATIONS

-- While we support student free speech, The City Voice is a limited public forum.
-Our staff reserves the right to edit user submissions.
+- While we support freedom of speech, The City Voice is a limited public forum reserved for student expression.
+The student editorial board reserves the right to make decisions about what content is published.

 - The City Voice contains no advertising and collects no data about users with the intent to advertise.

-The general membership is the largest and most important branch of The City Voice, consisting of all members and their general responsibilities.
-In all cases, the other two branches should do their best to assess the thoughts and opinions of the general membership and act accordingly.
+As The City Voice is a student led newspaper, the general student membership is the largest and most important branch of the club.
+In all cases, the other three branches should do their best to assess the thoughts and opinions of the general membership and act accordingly.
 In general, all decisions should be made by general anonymous vote among all members, but it is understood that this is rarely convenient.
 In many cases it is acceptable for members of the editorial board or the faculty advisor to make decisions on issues that are urgent, or even unimportant, without consulting the general membership.
 However, should any member wish to call an anonymous vote or start a discussion about any issue or decision, this must be supported.

 The editorial board consists of four student editors.
 To ensure that the editorial board has experience and understanding, members of the editorial board must have contributed to The City Voice for at least one year prior to their appointment and must have published at least ten articles.
 Members of the editorial board may not serve for more than two consecutive school years.